 7.3.1 Giving feedback to other writers

 Just as you need feedback on your writing, other writers need it too.
-In Week 8, you’ll be giving feedback to your fellow writers, and you need to consider how to make your comments helpful.
+Later in Week 8, there'll be an opportunity to give feedback to any fellow writers, and you'll need to consider how to make your comments helpful.

 - Make sure you are neither too enthusiastic about a piece nor too critical.